silnith/spinning-wings/README.md

 The OpenGL 2.0 version makes use of vertex and fragment shaders in order to do transformations and rendering.
-OpenGL 2.0 was still considered a strict superset of previous versions of OpenGL, so my implementation continues to make of various features such as display lists and the projection matrix where it makes sense.
+OpenGL 2.0 was still considered a strict superset of previous versions of OpenGL, so my implementation continues to make use of various features such as display lists and the projection matrix where it makes sense.

 #### OpenGL 3.2